mosip/commons/StartKernelCoreComponents_instructions.md

-Step ii: Download the kernel config server jar file to your local directory.
+Step ii: Start the "\commons\kernel\kernel-config-server" by the following command,